AP - The Big Story—January 8, 2016

 "If the athlete has the full ability to practice and perform all their moves — in other words, run and cut and do all the moves they need to compete — and it's a low-grade injury, generally they can play in a brace with relatively low risk," said Dr. Marx.
 "If the ligament is significantly unstable, or the athlete is not able to protect themselves and they can't really run or change directions quickly, then it's unsafe to play."

-Read the full article at BigStory.AP.org.
+This article originally appeared at BigStory.AP.org.